onetonfoot/Bonsai.jl/README.md

 end
 ```

-Specific routes will be matched first take priority over variable routes, in other words `"/route/1"` will be matched before `"/route/:id"`.
+Specific routes take priority over variable routes, in other words `"/route/1"` will be matched before `"/route/:id"`.

 Query parameters can be accessed in a similar way.